-· All personnel working on site should undertake identification and management of Acid Sulphate Soil;

-Hazardous and Contaminated Material Management Safety and Environmental Advisors have to ensure all site personnel undertook training on Spill containment and response procedure; Construction manager to ensure testing was carried out to determine the presence of Saline soils in potential salinity areas.
+Hazardous and Contaminated Material Management maintaining native vegetation and good ground cover in recharge, transmission and discharge zones would be implemented where possible.
+Responsibilities All personnel working on site should undertake identification and management of Acid Sulphate Soil; Safety and Environmental Advisors have to ensure all site personnel undertook training on Spill containment and response procedure; • Construction manager to ensure testing was carried out to determine the presence of Saline soils in potential salinity areas.
 Timeframe Contaminated material: duration of any contaminated material removal; Hazardous material: duration of site works.
 Monitoring and reporting Receipts for the disposal of any found hazardous material will be retained on site in the project records by the Environmental Manager; The finding of any contaminated material on site will be reported by the site supervisor in accordance with the project's unexpected contaminated finds procedure.

 Concrete washout Objective To comply with contractual and legislative requirements in relation to the washing out of concrete on the project.
 Targets Zero spills or uncontrolled release of concrete; No instances of uncontrolled concrete washout.
 Legal, contractual and other requirements Protection of the Environment Operations Act 1997; Relevant planning approvals and associated documents (dependent on work package), including Sydney Metro-WSA CSSI 10051 - Specifically the Ministers Conditions of Approval, Revised Environmental Mitigation Measures, CEMF, CTMF, OCCS and the Staging Report; Controls (means and resources) All concrete washout areas are to be clearly identified on the Environmental Control Maps (ECMs).
-Concrete washout to be constructed with non-permeable plastic lining and bunded; Washout to be located at least 20m away from any drainage line or stormwater system; Washout to be barricaded off on all sides when not in use to prevent unauthorised entry; Washout area to be inspected daily by the Site supervisor to ensure residual water levels do not exceed 75% of capacity; Record of daily inspection to be kept in Site supervisor's/Supervisor's diary when concrete washout is being undertaken; Washout area to be cleaned when the capacity has been reduced below 50%;
+Concrete washout to be constructed with non-permeable plastic lining and bunded; Washout to be located at least 20m away from any drainage line or stormwater system; Washout to be barricaded off on all sides when not in use to prevent unauthorised entry;

-Concrete washout • Cleaning of washout to involve removal of spoiled geofabric material, which is to be disposed of in licensed landfill.
+Concrete washout Washout area to be inspected daily by the Site supervisor to ensure residual water levels do not exceed 75% of capacity; Record of daily inspection to be kept in Site supervisor's/Supervisor's diary when concrete washout is being undertaken; Washout area to be cleaned when the capacity has been reduced below 50%; Cleaning of washout to involve removal of spoiled geofabric material, which is to be disposed of in licensed landfill.
 Records to be retained; Where possible, waste concrete to be returned to the batch plant or concrete recycler; Concrete truck drivers to be advised of the location of the washout area prior to arrival on site; The requirements relating to concrete washout on site to be provided to the supplier prior to the works.
 Responsibilities The Site supervisor will ensure that an approved and prepared area for concrete washout is available; All personnel are required to ensure that the requirements of this ERAP are implemented for their operations; The Site supervisor is required to advise of any concrete spills; The Site supervisor is responsible for confirming these requirements with the concrete supplier prior to the works.
 Timeframe Duration of site works.
-Monitoring and Weekly inspections to be recorded in FieldView by the Environmental Advisor; reporting Incidents or spills of concrete to be recorded in IMPACT by the Safety Advisor;
+Monitoring and reporting Weekly inspections to be recorded in INTELEX by the Environmental Advisor; Incidents or spills of concrete to be recorded in INTELEX by the Safety Advisor;